AlbertHansen/TripleModularRedundancyTool_developer_guide/README.md

 # Triple Modular Redundancy Tool - Developer Guide

 The goal of this repository is to *ensure further development is approachable* for the TripleModularRedundancyTool developed in the second half of 2023.

+If the reader is interested in how to interact with the implementation through the RTL see [TripleModularRedundancyTool User Guide](interaction_with_implementation.md).

 ## Context